 You can sow inside in trays or pots of moist compost in March.
 Sow thinly covering with a quarter inch of compost.
 When about 5 – 6 inches high, plant outside in plot or border.
 Plant them 18 inches apart or dot around the borders.
 They need no special treatment while growing.

 Cut the foliage to use as needed.
-When the seedheads have formed and start dry out, they will yellow and fade, they can be cut leaving about a foot of stem.
+When the seed heads have formed and start dry out, they will yellow and fade, they can be cut leaving about a foot of stem.
 Tie into bunches and hang up to dry in a shed or similar dry place, but out of direct sunlight.
-When the seed is fully dry, remove from the seedhead, clean and store till needed.
-The fennel seed is lovely sprinkled on savory scones or bread before baking.
+When the seed is fully dry, remove from the seed head, clean and store till needed.
+The fennel seed is lovely sprinkled on savoury scones or bread before baking.

 Bulb/Florence Fennel [ Foenicuum vulgare: var.azoricum ]

 Growing the bulbing type fennel takes a bit more care.
 It is a warm soil loving vegetable so don’t sow or plant into cold soil.
 It likes a rich moisture retentive well drained soil.
 If using manure, dig it in the previous autumn/winter and add sharp sand if the soil is heavy.
 This will improve drainage and help the soil to warm up.
 Cloches can be placed over the soil to help warm and dry it.

 Early sowings can be made inside in pots or modules.
 Sow one or two seeds per pot of moist compost a quarter inch deep.
 Thin to leave one seedling.
 Best to keep these herb seeds indoors after sowing at a temperature of 20 – 25 Celsius for best results.
 Grow on, planting out after all risk of frost has passed and the soil has warmed up, this is usually from early May onwards.